You should skip setting up infrastructure in the following situations:

 taito project create full-stack-template

-, for example:taito -o company-x project create full-stack-template
+-o, for example:taito -o company-x project create full-stack-template.

 Clean start the local development environment with the following command.
 This typically initializes your local secrets, installs some libraries, builds and starts containers, and initializes your database with tables and some data.
 Secret default values are typically copied from dev environment, if available.